nehadebbadg/documentation/source/index.html.md

 Paymints expects for the API key to be included in all API requests to the server in a header that looks like the following:

-`Authorization: meowmeowmeow`
+`Authorization: your-api-key`

 <aside class="notice">
-You must replace <code>meowmeowmeow</code> with your personal API key.
+You must replace <code>your-api-key</code> with your personal API key.
 </aside>

 # Users